10 Best Things to do in Lucerne Switzerland

 I am one of the biggest Switzerland fans on Earth.
 Switzerland is just a magical country with fairytale villages and towns, stunning mountains, pristine lakes, and beautiful cities.
-I could name a million reasons why Switzerland is amazing (and even a few arguments why it is not) but this post is only about the region of Lucerne.
+I could name a million reasons why Switzerland is amazing (and even a few arguments why it is not) but this post is only about the region of Lucerne and how to spend 3 wonderful days in Lucerne.

 Often, I hear that Lucerne is the most beautiful city in Switzerland.
-Though I disagree, I think the region of Lucerne is beyond amazing, I admit that I enjoy the area around Lucerne even more than the city itself.
+Though I do not fully agree (find out about a place that is even more gorgeous than Lucerne), I think the region of Lucerne is beyond amazing, but I admit that I love the area around Lucerne even more than the city itself.

-However, the region of Interlaken is just picture perfect and a place I always enjoy coming back to.
+However, the region of Lucerne is just picture perfect and a place I always enjoy coming back to – so Lucerne is always on my itinerary on my annual Switzerland trip.

-It has so many great spots close by that I love to revisit them every time I am in Switzerland, and driving in that area is just one of the best things to do!
+Lucerne has so many great spots close by and road tripping in Lucerne is just one of the best things to do!

-How to spend the perfect 48-72 hours in Lucerne?
+How to Spend the Perfect 3 Days in Lucerne?

 What to Do in Lucerne